 Once the planks are installed, the rest of the frame is locked into place, so now is the time to make any final adjustments to the station forms and their placement.

-One thing I couldn't live with was my alteration of station 3 mentioned earlier.
+One item I wanted to redo was my alteration of station 3 mentioned earlier.
 Since now is the last chance to make changes, I went back to the drawing board, manually modified my full-size plans and constructed a new station 3 that matches the original plan design.

 The station molds now have to be permanently secured, plumbed and leveled.
 I've decided to glue them down with Titebond 3 glue.
 The glue will hold them in place during the planking and is used in leu of Welsford's directions to loosely screw them in place through the bottom.
-They will be more permanently secured later with epoxy fillets.
+The joint will additionally be strengthened later with epoxy fillets.

 To add to the structural support, I made sure each frame was anchored to another in some way.
-Above you can see Station 2 connected to station 1 with two seat braces.
+Above you can see that Station 2 is connected to station 1 with two seat braces.

 The transom and station 6 are glued down and connected with the stem web.